-Article 3 of Law No.4054 defines a dominant position as "any position enjoyed in a certain market by one or more undertakings by virtue of which, those undertakings have the power to act independently from their competitors and purchasers in determining economic parameters such as the amount of production, distribution, price and supply".
-However, the substantive test is a two-prong test and a merger or acquisition can only be blocked when the concentration not only creates or strengthens a dominant position but also significantly impedes the competition in the whole territory of Turkey or in a substantial part of it.
+There is secondary legislation as of the time of writing as to how the SIEC test will be applied.
+In terms of creating or strengthening a dominant position, Article 3 of Law No.4054 defines a dominant position as "any position enjoyed in a certain market by one or more undertakings by virtue of which, those undertakings have the power to act independently from their competitors and purchasers in determining economic parameters such as the amount of production, distribution, price and supply".